howarc/lol_match_analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>

- The histogram displays the distribution of win rates for teams playing on the Red side.
-While the frequency of win rates peaks around 50%, an interesting secondary peak emerges within the 35-45% win rate range, suggesting that starting on the Red side may present a disadvantage.
+The histogram displays the distribution of win rates for teams playing on the red side.
+While the frequency of win rates peaks around 50%, an interesting secondary peak emerges within the 35-45% win rate range, suggesting that starting on the red side may present a disadvantage.

 <iframe
   src="assets/uni_blue.html"